-In [YEAR], Compliance had an outside consulting firm review our Code of Ethical Conduct.
-It received a top quartile ranking, but the consulting firm had a number of suggestions to further strengthen our Code of Ethical Conduct.
+Description: In 2020, Compliance had an outside consulting firm review our Code of Ethical Conduct.
+The Code of Ethical Conduct received a top quartile ranking, but the consulting firm had a number of suggestions to further strengthen our Code of Ethical Conduct.
 Compliance will review and incorporate the applicable recommendations.

-Employee Compliance Training Test Review
+16. Employee Compliance Training Test Review

-Compliance education is a key element of an effective compliance program.
-As part of annual compliance training, employees are required to complete a test and receive an appropriate score to ensure they understand key compliance areas.
-Compliance will analyze the test results to determine whether certain areas of training need to be further emphasized in the future and will consider further ways to strengthen its testing process.
+Description: Compliance education is a key element of an effective compliance program.
+As part of annual Compliance Training, employees are required to complete a test and receive an appropriate score to ensure the employees understand key compliance areas.
+Compliance will analyze the test results to determine if certain areas of training need to be further emphasized in the future and will consider further ways to strengthen its testing process.

-New Employee COI Forms
+17. New Employee Conflicts of Interest Forms

-Vendors will begin reporting any compensation over \$10 they provide to physicians and teaching hospitals.
-All new employees fill out a COI form when they join our organization.
-However, this COI form is not as detailed as the annual COI disclosure form clinicians and key employees fill out each year.
+Description: As part of the new health care legislation, vendors will begin reporting any compensation over \$10 they provide to physicians and teaching hospitals.
+All new X employees fill out a conflicts of interest form when they join our organization.
+However, this conflicts of interest form is not as detailed as the annual conflicts of interest disclosure form clinicians and key employees fill out each year.
 Compliance will work with Human Resources to determine a process whereby clinicians and key employees will fill out the same annual disclosure form upon employment to capture the appropriate data.

-Professional Fee Data Mining
+18. Professional Fee Data Mining

-As the government continues to invest significant resources in sophisticated data mining tools, we need to continue to invest it robust data analytics to ensure we are appropriately coding and billing physicians' reimbursement claims.
-Compliance will work with [X] to evaluate methods to strengthen its data mining capabilities regarding professional fee coding.
+Description: As the government continues to invest significant resources towards sophisticated data mining tools, we need to continue to invest it robust data analytics to ensure we are appropriately coding and billing physicians' reimbursement claims.
+Compliance will work with X to evaluate methods to strengthen its data mining capabilities regarding professional fee coding.

-HIPAA Security Training Awareness
+19. HIPAA Security Training Awareness

-The federal government is placing more attention on healthcare providers' security controls.
-Compliance will work with IS to strengthen its employee HIPAA security training.
+Description: The federal government is placing more attention on health care provider's security controls.
+Compliance will work with Information Services to strengthen its HIPAA security training for its employees.

-New OMIG Hospital Compliance Program Guidance Review
+20. New OMIG Hospital Compliance Program Guidance Review

-OMIG is expected to release a final compliance program guidance for hospitals.
+Description: OMIG is expected to release a final compliance program guidance for Hospitals.
 Based upon a draft version, Compliance will assess the Health System's performance under the anticipated new guidance and will evaluate appropriate ways to further strengthen our Compliance Program.

-Government Investigations/Audit Policy
+21. Government Investigations/Audit Policy

-The government conducts numerous audit and investigatory inquiries at our facilities.
+Description: The government conducts numerous audit and investigatory inquiries at our facilities.
 In order to respond to such audits or inquires, it is critical that our staff know how to respond appropriately.
-Compliance will work to further memorialize our process in responding to such events and to provide education on this topic.
+Compliance will work with X to further memorialize our process in responding to such events and to provide education on this topic.

-Code of Ethical Conduct Certifications
+22. Code of Ethical Conduct Certifications

-It is a best practice for employees upon employment to certify that they will comply and abide by their Code of Ethical Conduct.
-Compliance will work with Human Resources to verify that each new employee upon employment and annually thereafter certifies that they will comply and abide by the Code of Ethical Conduct.
+Description: It is a best practice for employees upon employment to certify that they will comply and abide by their Code of Ethical Conduct.
+Compliance will work with Human Resources to verify that each new employee upon employment and annually thereafter certifies that he or she will comply and abide by X's Code of Ethical Conduct.

-Pharmacy Checklist Review
+23. Pharmacy Checklist Review

-The state agency released additional guidance to assist healthcare providers in complying with applicable pharmacy-related regulatory requirements.
-Compliance will further review the state agency's pharmacy checklist tool as applicable to ensure our applicable business units have appropriate controls to address the state agency's guidance on this topic.
+Description: The State Agency recently released additional guidance to assist health care providers in complying with applicable pharmacy-related regulatory requirements.
+Compliance will further review the State Agency's pharmacy checklist tool as applicable to ensure our applicable business units have appropriate controls to address the State Agency's guidance on this topic.

-Medicaid Transportation Providers Checklist Review
+24. Medicaid Transportation Providers Checklist Review